The North Face Borealis Backpack Review

 A very popular bag with bag lovers and everyday users alike, The North Face Borealis Backpack can be seen everywhere from hiking trails to public transport—and we understand why.

-This bag offers versatile storage that you can utilize for everything from your daily commute to a multiple-day trip.
+This bag offers versatile storage that you can utilize for everything, whether it’s as daily commute bag, a college backpack, to a multiple-day trip hauler.
 If that’s not enough space, you also have tons of external storage at your disposal.

 We’ve been testing this bag for two weeks now, and we have a lot to cover—so let’s go!